StevenCTimm/DataCatalogDocs/docs/source/template.rst

 Here is an example of minimal metadata for a raw data file.

+Note that all keys must now be lower case.

+Times need to be UTC.

 You can add additional information to the metadata object.

 Metacat version